ZaanRiyaz/ZaanRiyaz.github.io/_posts/2020-10-13-stability-of-white-dwarves.md

 \tag{14}
 $$

+This is different from the non-relativistic case in two ways:

+1. Both terms in the parantheses scale as $R^{-1}$ (whereas previously, only the gravitational term scaled this way).
+2. We have 'extra terms' that are linear in $R$ (shown as $\mathcal{O}(R)$).

-This is different from the non-relativistic case because both terms in the parantheses scale as $R^{-1}$ (whereas previously, only the gravitational term scaled this way).
-It is important that the expression in the parantheses remain positive.
-If its negative, it wouldn't be able to balance itself against the linear terms (shown above as $\mathcal{O}(R)$) and the gravitational pull would be too strong -- meaning that the electron degeneracy pressure wouldn't be able to hold the star from collapsing further.
+This is why it is important that the expression in the parantheses remains positive.
+If its negative, it wouldn't be able to balance itself against the linear terms and the gravitational pull would be too strong -- meaning that the electron degeneracy pressure wouldn't be able to hold the star from collapsing further.